skeeto/atomkv/README.md

 If the `Accept` header indicates `text/event-stream` then the request will use [Server-sent Events][sse].
 If the path ends in a slash, all keys under that path are monitored.
-Note that it is not possible to monitor `/`.
+It is not possible to monitor `/`.

 The `data` field for each event is the JSON-encoded value, and the `id` field is `/path/to/key:revision`.
 Keys cannot contain a colon, so this